iteam1/2label/docs/labelme_cvat.md

-# convert via dataset to cvat
+# convert labelme dataset to cvat